Press "Enter" to skip to content

 1952 Topps #407 Ed Mathews

 The last card in the most iconic post-war set is hard enough to find in a grade over 7.
-Zero 10s exist after over 800 submissions.
-PSA 9 pricing is estimated at over $200k.
+Zero 10s exist after nearly 1,000 submissions.
+In February 2022, SCP sold a PSA 8 for $161k.
 Imagine what a ten would sell for!

 1954 Bowman #66 Ted Williams

 The 1954 Bowman Ted Williams is already a famous card in the hobby.
 Since Williams was under an exclusive contract with Topps, this card was pulled from production.
-And over 1000 have been graded, again with no 10s.
-PSA 8s are 5-figure cards.
+And over 1,500 have been graded, again with no 10s.
+PSA 8s are $15k cards.

 1969 Topps #85 Lou Brock

 There are a few 1969 Topps cards that haven’t even received a grade of 9 yet.
 And while there are eight 9s out of the 1000 Brock’s graded, there have been zero 10s.
-Those 9s aren’t readily available either; the last recorded sale is for $4500 in 2012.
+Those 9s aren’t readily available either; Memory Lane Inc. sold one of those for $48,364 in February 2022.

 1981 Topps #302 Perconte/Scioscia/Valenzuela

-There are a bunch of vintage commons that PSA Set Registry competitors would go crazy that may still be “out there,” which haven’t popped a 10 yet.
-But it’s starting to seem unlikely any of the cards I listed will be among future 10s.
-The best odds being for perhaps the 1981 Topps Scioscia/Valenzuela.
+There are a bunch of vintage commons that PSA Set Registry competitors would go crazy over that may still be “out there” that haven’t popped a 10 yet.
+But it’s unlikely any of the cards I listed will be among future 10s.
+The best odds are for perhaps the 1981 Topps Dodgers Future Stars.

-What zero PSA 10 population baseball cards did I miss that we would consider monsters?
-Let me know down in the comments or over on Twitter.
+What zero PSA 10 population baseball cards did I miss?
+Let me know in the comments, and happy collecting!